chekibdgham/TaskManager/README.md

 - **Task Management**: Create, update, delete, and retrieve tasks.
 - **User Management**: Manage user information and authentication.
+- **Task Assignment**: Assign tasks to users.
 - **Authentication & Authorization**: Secure the API using JWT Bearer authentication with role-based access control.
-- **Validation**: Uses FluentValidation for request model validation.
+- **Validation**: Uses FluentValidation for request model validation, Data Annotation, Fluent API.
+- **Unit Testing**: Includes unit tests for controllers, services, and repositories.
+- **Logging**: Logs information, warnings, and errors using Built-in Logger.
+- **DTOs**: Data Transfer Objects (DTOs) are used to transfer data between the API and the client(for the User Model).
 - **In-Memory Database**: Utilizes Entity Framework Core In-Memory database for development and testing.
 - **API Documentation**: Integrated with Swagger for easy API exploration and testing.